and-murray/wharf-spaces/README.md

 - Simply run `yarn test`

-# Deploying the app to App Store and Play Store

-If the git-crypt key has been regenerated/changed, the CI will need to be updated to include this new key.
-We need to upload the key as a base64 encoded string because secure files don't work correctly GitLab CI, to do so:

-- Convert it from the binary form via `base64 -i git-crypt-key -o base64-git-crypt-key`
-- Take the contents of the base64 file and update the variable `CRYPT_KEY` in GitLab variables.
-Make sure it is masked.

 # Creating a Release

 1. Create a Release Within Github with the version number of the new release as the tag and main branch as the target.
 Generate release notes and set as the latest release and save as a draft.
 [You can do this here](https://github.com/and-murray/wharf-spaces/releases)